ClickCease

 When Therapists Use This Diagnosis Code

-Therapists typically utilize the F98.0 code when treating children exhibiting persistent bed-wetting issues that do not stem from physiological causes.
-This diagnosis is crucial for treatment planning and determining the appropriate interventions, such as behavioral therapies or parental guidance.
+Therapists typically apply the F98.0 code when addressing persistent bed-wetting in children that is not linked to physiological causes.
+This diagnosis is crucial for formulating treatment plans and identifying appropriate interventions, including behavioral therapies or parental guidance strategies.

 Documentation Requirements for Clinicians